-Youth and Family Outcome 1 - Category and Experience of Youth: Describe the nature of sociological inquiry and discuss, in an informed way, youth as a social category.

-Outcome 2 - The Family: Analyse the institution of family.

-Culture and Ethnicity Outcome 1 - Australian Indigenous Culture: Analyse and evaluate changes in public awareness and views of Australian Indigenous culture.

-Outcome 2 - Ethnicity:
+Unit 1 Youth and Family Social Norms: Breaking the Code Outcome 1 - Category and Experience of Youth: Outcome 1 - Deviance: Describe the nature of sociological inquiry and Analyse a range of sociological thories discuss, in an informed way, youth as a social explaining deviant behaviour and impact of category. moral panic on those considered deviant.
+Outcome 2 - Crime: Outcome 2 - The Family: Analyse the institution of family.
+Discuss crime in Australia and evaluate the effectiveness of methods of punishment in the judicial system for shaping human behaviour.
+Unit 3 Unit 4 Culture and Ethnicity Community, Social Movements and Social Outcome 1 - Australian Indigenous Culture: Change Analyse and evaluate changes in public Outcome 1 - Community: Analyse the experience of community generally awareness and views of Australian Indigenous and analyse and evaluate a specific community. culture.
+Outcome 2 - Social Movements and Social Outcome 2 - Ethnicity:

+Change:

+social change.